prithwis/parashar21/README.md

 ![workflow](/images/Workflow.png)<br>
 # Sample Programs
 ### How to run sample programs
-## WARNING
+# WARNING
-Because of a recent change in the MongoDB installation process, none of these notebooks are currently working.
+Because of a recent change in the MongoDB installation process, there is a problem with MongoDB installation process Some notebooks have been fixed with a temporary patch.
+Others will be fixed as we discover better solutions Sorry for the inconvenience
-We will modify the codes, as soon as we are able to arrive at a reasonable way to fix the problem

-## End of WARNING
+# End of WARNING
 1. [P21_45_01_Cast_Load](https://github.com/prithwis/parashar21/blob/main/P21_45_01_Cast_Load.ipynb) - Load Birthdata from a CSV file, generate horoscope chart data and load the same into a MongoDB database.
 2. [P21_45_02_Pull_Print](https://github.com/prithwis/parashar21/blob/main/P21_45_02_Pull_Print.ipynb) - Read the MongoDB database, retrieve charts that meet a specific pattern, print reports in MS-Word.
 3. [P21_45_04_YogFilter](https://github.com/prithwis/parashar21/blob/main/P21_45_04_YogFilter.ipynb) - Search for specific patterns called Yogs  in the charts stored in the MongoDB database.